 - Sporting events, like Phillies, Eagles, and Flyers games, are not shown in patients' rooms.
 If that is important to either you or your loved one, you may want to bring in a radio and headphones.

-- If loved one has had surgery, remind him or her to do coughing and deep breathing exercises and use the deep breathing device.
+- If your loved one has had surgery, remind him or her to do coughing and deep breathing exercises and use the deep breathing device.

 - Wireless internet service is available throughout Fox Chase Cancer Center.
 No registration or password is required.
 On your laptop's list of available networks, select FCCCguest.

 Please keep in mind that the patient may have a roommate, so be respectful of their his or her needs.
+We promote a quiet, healing environment.